syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ---
 layout: post
-title: Tooltip feature in Syncfusion SfChart WinUI
+title: Tooltip in WinUI Chart control | Syncfusion
-description: How to enable, customize the tooltip position, duration and appearance in Essential WinUI Chart (SfChart)
+description: Learn about Tooltip support in Syncfusion WinUI Chart control and more details.
 platform: WinUI
 control: SfChart
 documentation: ug

 ---

-# Tooltip in WinUI Charts (SfChart)
+# Tooltip in WinUI Chart

 The Tooltip feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartSeries.html#).
 It appears at the data point position when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.